serrakorkmaz/thesis/README.md

 # Thesis
 This repository contains the code and experiments for my master's thesis on **generative inverse design with language models**, with a focus on exploring the practical application of genAI in real-world drug design scenarios.

-The repository is organized to separate model code, configuration files, checkpoints, and datasets for clarity and reproducibility.
+The repository is organized as follow:

 ```